iqtree/iqtree.github.io/doc/Home.md

 Documentation
 -------------

-* [Installation guide](Installation): recommended for users who just start to use IQ-TREE.
+* [Getting started guide](Quickstart): recommended for users who just downloaded IQ-TREE.

-* [Quickstart guide](Quickstart) and [Beginner's tutorial](Tutorial): recommended for users starting to use IQ-TREE.
+* [Beginner's tutorial](Tutorial): recommended for users starting to use IQ-TREE.

-* [Advanced tutorial](Advanced Tutorial): recommended for advanced users who want to explore more features of IQ-TREE.
+* [Advanced tutorial](Advanced Tutorial): recommended for more experienced users who want to explore more features of IQ-TREE.

+* [[Substitution Models]] and [[Complex Models]]: learn more about maximum-likelihood models available in IQ-TREE.

 * [Frequently asked questions (FAQ)](Frequently-Asked-Questions): recommended to have a look before you post a question in the [IQ-TREE group](https://groups.google.com/d/forum/iqtree).